AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

   * 20.3.1
 * Adobe Analytics Standard version

-You will also need:
+You also need:

 * Adobe I/O project authentication
-* a valid IMSOrgID, the identifier of the Experience Cloud customer with Adobe Analytics added
+* a valid Organization ID - To find your Organization ID, refer to [this page](https://experienceleague.adobe.com/docs/core-services/interface/administration/organizations.html){_blank}
-* a Developer access to the IMS Org
+* a Developer access to your Organization
 * triggers configuration done in Adobe Analytics

 ## Authentication and configuration files {#authentication-configuration}